Where to Stay In Prague?

 Be prepared that you will probably see drunken people or smell weeds quite often.
 But don't worry; the neighborhood is safe.
 You have more chances to become a victim of pickpocketing in Old Town Square than to encounter a crime in Zizkov streets.
 The area also offers an excellent connection to the city center and the main bus and train stations.

-Staying in Amadeus, Three Crowns, White Lion, Theatrino, Carlton, or one of the rental apartments will allow you to experience Prague as a local.
+Staying in Sir Toby's Midtown, Three Crowns, White Lion, Theatrino, Carlton, or one of the rental apartments will allow you to experience Prague as a local.

 The most popular attractions of this district are Zizkov TV Tower - the highest building in Prague; Vitkov Hill, offering a unique view of the city; and Rigrovy Sady Park - the ultimate spot to see sunset in Prague.